VVUQ · Module 5 of 10

 Validation Metrics and Validation Uncertainty

 A comparison error means nothing without knowing how precisely it is known.
-The ASME V&V 20 method combines the numerical, input, and experimental uncertainties into one validation uncertainty, the yardstick the model error is measured against.
+This module’s validation-error and uncertainty treatment is based on the ASME V&V 20-2009 framework as summarized in NIST IR 8298.
+It does not reproduce the standard’s normative text.
+The numerical, input, and experimental standard uncertainties combine into one validation uncertainty, the yardstick the discrepancy is measured against.

 01